paulmillerd/Photo-Gallery-App/README.md

 ## Issues

 The images shift around when scrolling back up the gallery.
 This seems to be due to the view holders having to re-adjust their heights.
 A fix could be to determine the image height (from the meta data) before downloading the image and using this height to set the view holder height.
-I wasn't able to get this working.
+More time would be needed to get this working.